MichaelXF/js-confuser/README.md

 # JS-Confuser

-JS-Confuser is a JavaScript obfuscation tool to make programs _impossible_ to read.
+JS-Confuser is a JavaScript obfuscation tool to make your programs _impossible_ to read.

 ## Presets